pmckeown/dependency-track-maven-plugin/README.md

 [![Sonarcloud Status](https://sonarcloud.io/api/project_badges/measure?project=pmckeown_dependency-track-maven-plugin&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=pmckeown_dependency-track-maven-plugin)

 # dependency-track-maven-plugin
-Maven plugin to integrate with a [Dependency Track](https://dependencytrack.org/) server to submit dependency manifests and gather project metrics.
+Maven plugin to integrate with a [Dependency-Track](https://dependencytrack.org/) server to submit dependency manifests and gather project metrics.

 #### Usage
-This maven plugin provides various functions relating to Dependency Track, from uploading the Bill of Material, to checking for 3rd party dependencies with vulnerabilities in your Maven POM.
+This maven plugin provides various functions relating to Dependency-Track, from uploading the Bill of Material, to checking for 3rd party dependencies with vulnerabilities in your Maven POM.
 Common configuration can be provided in the `pluginManagement` section of your POM to avoid repetition.